What is the strongest natural antibiotic for a tooth infection?

 Lavender oil

-These days, people use “natural oils” to do everything from flavoring baked goods to making perfumes and soaps; those oils are scent oils, not pure essential oils.
-Those oils have no therapeutic value and can be dangerous if ingested.
-When using essential oils, make sure you are using pure medicinal-grade oils.
-You can find them at any health food store and online; some food co-ops sell them, as well.
+When using essential oils, make sure they are pure, medicinal-grade oils.
+You can find them at a health food store or online; some food co-ops also sell them.
 Buy from trusted brands that have a reputation for high quality.

 4. Herbal teas

 Herbal teas are another time-tested home remedy for many different ailments.
-You can make your own herbal teas by buying the leaves and stems of various herbs and simply steeping them in hot water to make a tea; however, it will probably be more effective to buy medicinal-grade teas that are already made.
+You can make your own herbal teas by buying the leaves and stems of various herbs and steeping them in hot water; however, it will probably be more effective to buy medicinal-grade teas that are already made.
 Therapeutic-grade teas will contain a higher quality of herb and a stronger concentration than anything you can buy, so they likely will be more effective.
-If your teeth are sensitive to heat because of the infection, brew the tea, let it steep for up to 15 minutes (depending on how string you want it to be), and let it cool to room temperature before you drink it.
+If your teeth are sensitive to heat because of the infection, brew the tea, let it steep for up to 15 minutes (depending on how strong you want it), and let it cool to room temperature before drinking.

-Fenugreek is a popular tea to help alleviate tooth infection symptoms, though not enough research has been done to prove that those properties are beneficial for tooth infection home treatment.
+Fenugreek is a popular tea used to help alleviate symptoms of tooth infection, though not enough research has been done to prove its effectiveness for home treatment.
 Fenugreek tea is easy to find at most health food stores and even in some grocery stores with an alternative medicine or alternative health food section.

-The other recommended tea for a tooth infection is Goldenseal tea.
-Goldenseal is an herb related to turmeric and it has many of the same anti-inflammatory and immune-boosting properties that turmeric has.
+The other recommended tea for a tooth infection is goldenseal tea.
+Goldenseal is an herb related to turmeric and shares many of its anti-inflammatory and immune-boosting properties.
+These anti-inflammatory properties may help reduce swelling and support oral health by alleviating pain and managing infection.
 Goldenseal also has natural antibacterial and antibiotic properties for a tooth infection.
 Drink up to three cups a day to help treat a tooth infection.

 5. Hydrogen peroxide

 Hydrogen peroxide is something almost everyone has in their cabinet.
-It has many household and first-aid uses, but it’s best known for preventing infections in cuts and for being an effective mouthwash.
+It has many household and first-aid uses, but it’s best known for preventing infections in cuts — and for being an effective mouthwash.
 This simple first aid staple is one of the best remedies for an infected tooth.
-To make a hydrogen peroxide mouth rinse, mix equal parts peroxide and warm water, then rinse your mouth with that.
+To start, mix equal parts peroxide and warm water, then rinse your mouth.
+This hydrogen peroxide rinse acts as an antibacterial and antifungal agent, improving dental hygiene and helping prevent bacterial infections.
+This is considered to be an effective at-home mouth rinse when prepared and used correctly.

 6. Garlic

 A tooth abscess home remedy that is easy to find and inexpensive to buy is garlic.
-You may not like the idea of smelling like garlic, but its healing effects can make the smell worth it.
-There is a compound in fresh raw garlic called allicin that may have significant pain relief and antibacterial properties that can reduce or eliminate the infection in a tooth.
-If you suspect you have a tooth infection and you can’t get to a dentist right away, peeling a clove of garlic and gently biting down on it with your infected tooth can help.
+This bulb vegetable is recognized as a natural pain reliever for dental pain, providing temporary relief from discomfort caused by tooth infections.
+You may not like the idea of garlic-scented breath, but its healing effects can make the smell worth it.
+There is a compound in fresh raw garlic called allicin that may have significant pain-relieving and antibacterial properties, helping reduce or eliminate an infection in a tooth.
+If you suspect you have a tooth infection and can’t get to a dentist right away, you can help by peeling a clove of garlic and gently biting it with your infected tooth.
 You will need to leave the piece of garlic against your tooth for a few minutes for it to be effective.

 7. Over-the-counter painkillers

-You can take over-the-counter painkillers (e.g., acetaminophen, naproxen, and aspirin) to control the pain and any radiating pain caused by your tooth infection.
-Just make sure that you don’t take more than the recommended dose and that they won’t have a bad interaction with any other medications you’re taking.
+You can take over-the-counter painkillers (e.g., acetaminophen, naproxen, ibuprofen, and aspirin) to help control the pain and any radiating pain caused by your tooth infection.
+Just make sure that you don’t take more than the recommended dose, and that the painkiller doesn’t have a bad interaction with any other medications you’re taking.
+For example, people on blood thinners should generally consult with their doctor before taking naproxen, ibuprofen, or aspirin.

 8. Coconut oil pulling

 Oil pulling is a rather controversial practice.
 Some people say it helps maintain good dental hygiene and recommend doing it daily; however, there is no evidence that oil pulling has any medicinal benefits for oral health.
-Coconut oil has some powerful antibacterial properties, so it’s possible that oil pulling using liquid coconut oil could help lessen the duration of the infection or make the symptoms more manageable.
+Coconut oil has powerful antibacterial properties, so oil pulling with liquid coconut oil could help shorten the duration of the infection or make the symptoms more manageable.
+Incorporating oil pulling into your oral care routine may support overall dental hygiene and promote consistent oral health habits, but may not be very effective at providing immediate relief for an aching tooth.

 9. Cold compress

-A cold compress can help if you have a swollen face from tooth infection.
-Home remedies can help tooth pain, but cold is the best thing to bring down swelling.
+A cold compress can help reduce swelling on your face from a tooth infection.
+Home remedies can help with tooth pain, but a cold compress is often the best way to reduce swelling.
 Most commercially available ice packs don’t bend, so it can be difficult to get them to sit right on the curves of your face or neck.
 Instead of an ice pack, you can make your own by wrapping up some ice in a washcloth or towel.
-Or you can always grab a bag of frozen corn or peas, which are more adjustable and will stay cold for a long time.
+Or you can always grab a bag of frozen corn or peas, which is more flexible and stays cold for a long time.

 10. Aloe vera gel

-Aloe vera gel often is used to treat burns and cuts or skin irritations because it has natural antibacterial properties, but it also is an effective way to stop the pain of an infected tooth.
-It can help heal abscesses in the gums.
-When you buy aloe vera gel to use in your mouth, make sure you are buying food-grade aloe vera so it’s safe to ingest.
-You also can use aloe vera liquid, but the gel is easier to apply to your teeth and gums.
+Aloe vera gel is often used to treat burns, cuts, or skin irritations because it has natural antibacterial properties.
+It’s also known for its wound-healing abilities, promoting tissue repair, accelerating recovery from skin injuries and oral infections, and even helping heal gum abscesses.
+In some cases, the gel can also be effective for controlling the pain of an infected tooth.
+However, if you buy aloe vera gel for your mouth, make sure it's food-grade so it’s safe to ingest.
+You can also use aloe vera liquid, but the gel is easier to apply to your teeth and gums.
 Keep the bottle in the refrigerator for extra pain relief.
-Applying cold aloe vera gel to a painful infected tooth or infected gums can give you instant pain relief and the added benefit of fighting infection.
+Applying cold aloe vera gel to a painful, infected tooth or infected gums can amplify the gel’s soothing effects and provide the added benefit of fighting infection.

 When to call a dentist

-A tooth infection happens when bacteria get into the tooth through a cavity, a chip, or a crack.
+A tooth infection occurs when bacteria enter the tooth through a cavity, chip, or crack.
 Infections in the teeth can spread to other teeth, your jaw, or your gums.
-If a tooth infection is left untreated, it can have serious health consequences, so it’s important to see a dentist to treat it promptly.
+If a tooth infection is left untreated, it can have serious health consequences, so it’s important to see a dentist promptly.
+Persistent pain or signs of a severe infection mean you should not try to replace professional dental treatment with home remedies — these situations require urgent dental care.

-Natural remedies can help you manage the symptoms of a tooth infection, but you still need to see a dentist about the infection.
-The dentist can take X-rays to determine if you need a root canal and see how bad the damage from the infection is.
-You also may need a course of antibiotics.
-You should call a dentist as soon as you suspect that you have an infected tooth.
+While natural remedies can help you temporarily manage the symptoms of a tooth infection, you still need to see a dentist about the infection.
+The dentist can take X-rays to determine whether you need a root canal and to assess the extent of the infection-related damage.
+You may also need a course of antibiotics.
+That’s why you should always arrange to see a dentist as soon as you suspect that you have an infected tooth.

 How a dentist will treat a tooth infection

-Once a dentist has determined that you have an infection, the dentist can work to treat the infection, clear out any abscesses that have formed, and assess the damage.
-You will usually be given a prescription for antibiotics too.
-If there are abscesses in the tooth or in the gums near the tooth the dentist will go in and clean those pockets out to get rid of the bacteria.
-Often that can provide immediate relief from the pain of an infected tooth.
+Once a dentist has determined that you have an infection, they can treat it, clear any abscesses, and assess the damage.
+You will usually be given a prescription for antibiotics, as well.
+If there are abscesses in the tooth or the gums near it, the dentist will go in and clean out those pockets to remove the bacteria.
+Often, that will provide immediate relief from the pain of an infected tooth.
 The dentist will also check your teeth to see if you will need a root canal to save the tooth.
+Root canal treatment is a common procedure for treating tooth infections, and it is often necessary in severe cases to eliminate the infection and prevent further complications.

 What causes a tooth infection?

-The primary cause of a tooth infection is dental caries, or tooth decay.
-Your mouth is full of bacteria all the time, but usually that bacteria doesn’t get inside your teeth where it can cause an infection.
-When decay causes cavities and cracks or holes in your teeth, bacteria can seep into your teeth and cause a tooth infection.
-An infection also can occur if you injure your tooth by cracking or chipping it.
+Bacterial infection is the underlying cause of most dental infections, and harmful bacteria drive their progression.
+Your mouth is full of bacteria all the time, but usually that bacteria doesn’t get inside your teeth, where it can cause an infection.
+However, the direct cause of most tooth infections is “dental caries,” commonly known as tooth decay.
+When decay causes cavities, cracks, or holes in your teeth, bacteria can seep into your teeth and cause a tooth infection.
+An infection can also occur if you injure your tooth by cracking or chipping it.
 Keeping your teeth strong and healthy through regular brushing and flossing can help prevent decay and infections.

 Infection can happen in different parts of the tooth.
-Sometimes the infection occurs on the side of the tooth if there is an opening there, which can cause the infection to spread to the gums.
-Pockets of pus called abscesses can form around the infection that will need to be drained by the dentist for the infection to go away.
+Sometimes the infection occurs on the side of the tooth if there is an opening there, which can spread to the gums.
+Pockets of pus called abscesses can form around the infection, which the dentist will need to drain for the infection to go away.

 Symptoms of a tooth infection

-The most obvious symptom of a tooth infection is pain: Intense, sharp, or shooting pain in a tooth is a good indication that there is an infection that needs to be dealt with.
+The most obvious symptom of a tooth infection is dental pain: intense, sharp, or shooting pain in a tooth is a good indication that an infection needs to be treated.
 Other common symptoms of a tooth infection are:

-Severe, persistent, throbbing toothache that radiates to the jawbone, neck, or ear.
+Severe, persistent, throbbing toothache or dental pain that radiates to the jawbone, neck, or ear.

 Sensitivity to hot or cold temperatures.